willweimike/NLLBTranslator/README.md

 1. To use screen capture to do OCR to grab text directly
 2. Perform machine translation with NLLBTranslateServer 🌟🌟

-## Main Features
+## Advantage and Features
-1. Written in Swift
+1. Written in Swift, and available from MacOS 12 and Up 🌟
 2. Light-weight
 3. Pair with NLLBTranslateServer, so you can do the translation privately and locally

+## Notice 🔔
+1. Please run `xattr -cr path/to/nllbtranslator.app` to eliminate warning from Apple Signature, thank you😃